gdmn/bkp-restic/README.md

 `bkp-pull.sh --help` - help and usage

-`bkp-pull.sh host` - open ssh connection to host and execute restic remotely
+`bkp-pull.sh host` - open ssh connection to a host and execute restic remotely

 This script executes `sudo restic` remotely, so it is a good idea to add NOPASSWD rule to sudoers configuration.